 By Chevont’e Alexander

 April is National Autism Awareness Month.
 Autism is a general term used to describe a group of complex developmental brain disorders known as Pervasive Developmental Disorders (PDD).
-The other pervasive developmental disorders are PDD-NOS (Pervasive Developmental Disorder – Not Otherwise Specified), generic Asperger’s Syndrome, Rett Syndrome and Childhood Disintegrative Disorder.
+The other pervasive developmental disorders are PDD-NOS (Pervasive Developmental Disorder – Not Otherwise Specified), Asperger’s Syndrome, Rett Syndrome and Childhood Disintegrative Disorder.

 The Centers for Disease Control (CDC) recently estimates that there are about 1 in 88 children in the United States that have been identified with an ASD (autism spectrum disorder), and 1 in 54 boys identified.
 The CDC released its latest report last month, showing autism rates increasing rapidly and reconfirming that autism spectrum disorders are more prevalent than juvenile diabetes, childhood cancer and pediatric AIDS combined.
 The largest increases nationwide were among Hispanic and African American children.
 Most say autism in our children has become an epidemic, but could it be something that was there before, we just did not know what it was?